 On November 1, 2017, we filed a complaint against Apple in San Diego Superior Court for breach of the Master Software Agreement between the companies.
 The complaint recounts instances when Apple failed to protect our software as required by the agreement and failed to provide sufficient information to which we are entitled under the agreement in order to understand whether other breaches have occurred.
 The complaint seeks specific performance of Apple's obligations to cooperate with an audit of its handling of our software, damages and injunctive relief.
 Apple filed its answer to the complaint on December 19, 2017.
-On September 24, 2018, we filed a motion seeking to amend our complaint to add causes of action for additional contract breaches and misappropriation of trade secrets.
+On September 24, 2018, we filed a motion seeking to amende our complaint to add causes of action for additional contract breaches and misappropriation of trade secrets.
 On October 26, 2018, the court granted our motion.
-We filed an amended complaint on October 31, 2018 and further amended the complaint on November 15, 2018.
-Apple has filed a demurrer objecting to the sufficiency of the second amended complaint which is scheduled for hearing on February 8, 2019.
-No trial date is currently scheduled.
+We filed an anended complaint on October 31, 2018 and further amended the complaint on November 15, 2018.
+On December 17, 2018, Apple filed a demurrer objecting to the sufficiency of the second amended complaint.
+On February 8, 2019, the court denied Apple's demurrer.
+Trial is scheduled to begin on February 7, 2020.

 On November 29, 2017, we filed three additional complaints against Apple in the United States District Court for the Southern District of California alleging infringement of a total of 16 of our patents.
 The patents have not been declared as essential to any standards organization and are not subject to commitments to license on FRAND terms.
 The complaints seek damages and injunctive relief.
 On January 22, 2018, Apple filed answers and counterclaims in each of these cases seeking declaratory judgments that the asserted patents are invalid and/or not infringed.
-For the case relating to the November 30, 2017 ITC investigation described below, fact discovery is scheduled to close on March 13, 2019, and trial is scheduled to begin on October 21, 2019.
+For the case relating to the November 30, 2017 ITC investigation described below, fact discovery closed on March 13, 2019, and trial is scheduled to begin on October 21, 2019.
 Apple has filed IPR petitions with the PTAB challenging the validity of four of our patents asserted in the November 30, 2017 ITC action and corresponding District Court action.
 The PTAB has granted the petition as to one of those patents.
 For the cases not related to the ITC investigation, Apple has challenged all of the asserted patents in IPR proceedings filed in the PTAB.
 No decisions have yet been issued by the PTAB.
 In total, Apple has filed 50 IPRs.
-The PTAB has initiated proceedings in 13 of the IPRs to date.
+The PTAB has initiated proceedings in 36 of the IPRs to date.
 As a result of the IPR proceedings, on August 29, 2018, the court stayed those two cases pending the outcome of the IPR proceedings.

 On November 30, 2017, we filed a complaint in the ITC accusing certain Apple products of infringing five of our patents.
 The patents have not been declared as essential to any standards organization and are not subject to commitments to license on FRAND terms.
 We seek a limited exclusion order and cease and desist order against importation of iPhone models that do not contain a Qualcomm brand baseband processor chipset.
 On January 2, 2018, the ITC instituted an investigation.
 The evidentiary hearing by the Administrative Law Judge (ALJ) took place from September 17-24, 2018 and included three of our patents.
-The ALJ's Initial Determination on the merits was due on January 22, 2019 but did not occur due to the federal government shutdown.
-The target date for final determination by the ITC is currently May 22, 2019.
-We expect new dates will be set following the shutdown.
+On March 26, 2019, the ALJ's Initial Determination was issued, found a violation as to one patent and recommended a limited exclusion order and cease and desist order against iPhones that do not contain a Qualcomm brand baseband processor chipset.
+The target date for final determination by the ITC is July 26, 2019.